 High Stress Training (HST)

-High stress training (HST) involves using more aggressive techniques to manipulate the growth of your cannabis plants.
-This can include techniques such as topping, fimming, and supercropping.
+High Stress Training (HST) involves using more aggressive techniques to manipulate the growth of your cannabis plants.
+This can include techniques such as Topping, FIMing, and Supercropping.

 HST is typically more effective at producing dense, compact plants with a high number of flowering sites.
 However, it can also be more stressful for the plant, so it’s important to be careful when using these techniques.